-Editing slide objects works almost the same way, irrespective of what you are actually editing -- you select the object you want to edit and change some attributes -- you then get to see what your changes have caused -- and then you either undo your changes (if you are not too happy with them) or just accept them and start working with another object.
+Editing any slide object works the same way, irrespective of whether you are editing a picture, a chart, some SmartArt, or even text.
+You select the object you want to edit and change some attributes.
+You then get to see your changes, and then you either undo your changes if you are not too happy with them or just accept them.
+You can then start working with another object!
 What if you could see/preview how an actual change will look on the slide object before you decide to accept or decline that change?
-PowerPoint 2016's Live Preview allows you to do just that -- this feature was first introduced in PowerPoint 2007, and continues being available in newer versions.
+PowerPoint 2019's Live Preview allows you to do just that.

-While the Live Preview feature works great most of the time, some older computers may not have the processing power required to show live previews in real time -- this might lead to sluggish performance.
+While the Live Preview feature works great most of the time, some older computers may not have the processing power required to show live previews in real time, and this might lead to sluggish performance.
 Fortunately, you can easily disable Live Preview by following these steps:

 - Access PowerPoint Options by choosing File menu | Options.
 This brings up the PowerPoint Options dialog box that you can see in Figure 4.

 - Make sure that the General tab is selected in the sidebar.
 Now, deselect the Enable Live Preview check-box, as shown highlighted in red with Figure 4 above.
 You can enable Live Preview the same way.
 Just reverse the steps to select the same check-box.

 - Click OK to get back to the PowerPoint interface.